How To Invest Inheritance Money

 Do I have to pay taxes on an inheritance?

-No, happily, Canada has no inheritance tax.
-All outstanding bills are expected to be paid by the estate and not the beneficiary.
-Whatever amount the deceased died owing in taxes should be settled in what’s called the deceased tax return.
-So, even though Canada won’t tax beneficiaries, the CRA will follow you all the way to your grave.
+As we mentioned above, inheritance taxes can be harsh for the wealthy.
+You’ll be in good shape if an estate is valued at £325,000 or less (or £650,000 jointly between both parents); there are no inheritances taxes for estates of this size.
+But every penny over that amount will be assessed a 40% inheritance tax.
+So unless parents love the idea of the HMRC spiriting away with nearly half of their net worth, they’d do well to liberally divest to their kids while they’re still above ground.
+There are rules, of course.
+In order for gifts to be entirely spared from inheritance taxes, they must be given (and accounted for) seven years before death, otherwise, they’ll be subject to a diminishing tax scale, called “taper relief,” not to be confused with Tapir Relief, possibly a charity for weird-nosed mammals found in South America.

+Parents can give in a number of ways.
+Every year, a parent can give £3,000 a year that’s exempt from his estate.
+And in a government plan that benefits kids who marry a new person every couple of years, parents may also gift £5,000 to a child as a wedding gift that won’t be taxed.
+If parents can prove that the funds are coming from a source that represents excess savings that wouldn’t be used otherwise, they may be able to gift a virtually limitless amount of money tax-free, if it’s given regularly, like on a monthly basis.
+Other perfectly legal ruses to wiggle out of estate taxes can be found here.

 We're certainly biased, but we think the absolute best place to invest your inheritance is with Wealthsimple.
 Not only do we offer state of the art technology and low fees, but all clients also get unlimited one-on-one advice from our wealth concierges who can advise you on all investing matters.
-And for a limited time get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
+Sign up now and see for yourself.